Planetary computing for data-driven environmental policy-making: Scoping planetary computing

-We advocate for a system that focuses on supporting environmental scientists, policy makers, journalists, and business specialists as its primary users, enabling them to work on spatial/temporal analysis for the scenarios in (\S\ref{s:motive}) without also having to resort to becoming computer systems experts.
+In order to urgently accelerate our actions towards addressing the climate crisis, we advocate for a system that focuses on supporting environmental scientists and policymakers as its primary users, enabling collaboration on data-driven scenarios (\S\ref{s:motive}).

-They need to access \textbf{large-scale input datasets} consisting of: \one{} primary observation data (e.g. from NASA~\cite{dubayah2020global}) that is petabyte-scale or direct measurements; \two {} derived sources from AI-based inference; and \three{} previous results derived by third parties or from earlier runs.

-They then \textbf{express computation} over these datasets that: \one{} is either algorithmic or machine learning-based, using a mix of CPUs and GPUs; \two{} needs to autoscale to permit local development followed by global analysis; and \three{} can be expressed by a non-CS expert, ideally with a visual interface or in a language like R or Python.

-The \textbf{derived results} must be archived for the long term, while: \one{} tracking provenance on input data and enforcing privacy constraints on output results; \two{} being independently verifiable when given access to the source data; and \three{} incrementally recalculating to allow for interactive exploration and incorporation of local data.